mikeizbicki/ucr-cs100/tutorials/shell-scripts/README.md

 done
 ```

-At first, I set variable 'X' equals to 0; then the condition of 'while' loop is $X is less than or equal to 10.
+At first, I set variable 'X' equal to 0; the condition of the 'while' loop is $X if it is less than or equal to 10.
 Then 'do' the commands.
 We use 'done' to finish the loop.

 For more details, please check this link: http://linux.die.net/man/1/while